PureVPN boasts being “The World’s Fastest VPN Service.” That’s quite the accolade. And maybe there’s some truth to it.

 So we tested their service to figure out if they’re just a slogan or a leading VPN.

-Netflix Test: USA only
+Netflix Test: USA, check!

 If you want to stream geo-restricted content from around the world then this is something to note.
 PureVPN only allows you to access Netflix on US servers.